vt-tim/java-secure-chat/README.md

 # java-secure-chat

 This is an encrypted communication applications that facilitates a conversation between two individuals.
+It uses hybrid encryption for an optimal balance of authentication integrity, confidentiality, and computing cost.
+Asymmetric encryption is used to facilitate the exchange of a shared secret key.
+Symmetric encryption is used to encrypt/decrypt messages aswell as produce/verify HMACs.

 To use this application each individual will need to download and compile either:
 Server.java + Exchange.java + MessageHandler.java